vincenthage/openmole-market/container-task-python/README.md

     $ sudo docker build -t <nameimage> .

 ### to get the archive: ###
-Once the image is loaded by Docker, get the archive using `save`:
+Then, once the image is loaded by Docker, get the archive using `save`:

     $ sudo docker save <nameimage> > my-docker-image.tar